seatable/seatable-scripts/manual/javascript/base.md

 #### getShownColumns

-Get all visible columns in a view
+Get all the displayed columns in a view, excluding the hidden columns in the view, and return an array

 ```javascript
 const columns = base.getShownColumns(table: Object/String, view: Object/String);